OybekKayumov/search-engine/README.md

 ## 🚀 About The Project

 Search Engine App is a multi-service search engine built with Spring Boot.
-The project is designed using a 2-services architecture where indexing and search logic are separated for better scalability and maintainability.

-The application provides REST API endpoints for:
+This project implements a scalable search engine that exposes a dedicated REST API with the following key features:

 - Website indexing
 - Keyword-based search